vipulsingh7731/elevator_problem/README.md

 The models present are **ElevatorSystem** (so the system can have multiple elevator systems), **Elevator** (Each elevator is assoiciated with an Elevator system and has all the required functionalities told in problem statement), **ElevatorRequest** (which are all the requests generated, fulfilled or not regardless.
 Each is associated with an **Elevator** and an **ElevatorSystem**).

 ## Architecture
+A seperate app has been made named elevators which has the following structure.
  ### Urls.py
  *[POST Only]* - Initialise the elevator system from this Endpoint